mostafachegeni/Blockchain-Analytics/Files_Format.md

   - Address 3 appeared in epoch 7, and so on.

-## Methods Used
+### Methods Used
-### Saving
-- The `store_array_to_file` method was used to save each epoch array to a text file.
+- **Saving**: The `store_array_to_file` method was used to save each epoch array to a text file.
 This method writes the one-dimensional array in JSON-like format.
-### Loading
-- The `load_file_to_array` method was used to load the epoch arrays back into memory for further analysis.
+- **Loading**: The `load_file_to_array` method was used to load the epoch arrays back into memory for further analysis.
 This method reads the text file and converts it into a NumPy array.

 ***